cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

 - Dashboard metrics now intentionally exclude users in the `_archived` bucket and any underscore-prefixed keys in `users`.
 - When cleaning datasets, ensure archived users remain under `users._archived` to keep counts accurate.
 - If restoring a user, move their record from `users._archived` back to the root and remove any leading-underscore keys.

+## UI Consistency: Card Contrast (2025-08-10)

+- To prevent readability regressions, the user portal now enforces a dark background on the `profile-card`, `project-card`, and `payment-card` containers.
+- If adding new dashboard cards that display white text, apply the same pattern or reuse these classes to maintain contrast.